 Research bank loans and lines of credit carefully

-"The economic turmoil of the past three years has made people more aware of how much they are borrowing and what that money is being used for," says Sheehan.
+"The economic turmoil of the past few years has made people more aware of how much they are borrowing and what that money is being used for," says Sheehan.
 It's especially important to do lots of research before taking out a loan, because different banks are better for different programs.

 He also notes that most banks will offer a student line of credit with preferential interest rates and repayment plans.
 These are based on the prime lending rate, so when the prime is down, interest rates will be more attractive.
 Conversely, if the prime rate rises, the interest portion of the monthly repayment amount will rise as well.